OVERVIEW

 The Attendance Team spent significant time manually consolidating data daily

-There was limited visibility of attendance patterns, making it difficult to intervene early
+Limited visibility of attendance patterns made it difficult to intervene early

-Tutors lacked a clear, simple tool to verify and correct attendance in real-time
+Tutors had no way to verify or correct attendance in real-time

 RESEARCH & DISCOVERY

-To ensure the Staff Portal aligned with real teaching workflows, I conducted qualitative user research alongside a Service Designer.
+To ensure the Tutor Portal aligned with real teaching workflows, I conducted qualitative user research alongside a Service Designer.

 These sessions revealed that tutors needed: